 Almost every international airport has regular flights toward Zagreb, Croatia, from where you can further continue toward the coast.
 In high season number of flights increases and numerous charter flights operate directly toward the biggest tourist destinations in Croatia: Dubrovnik, Split, Zadar, Rijeka and Pula.

-Croatia Airlines has flights toward: Rome, Milan, Sarajevo, Skopje, Berlin, Dusseldorf, Frankfurt, Munich, Zurich, Vienna, Brussels, Paris, Moscow, Prague and Tel Aviv.
+Croatia Airlines has flights toward: Amsterdam, Copenhagen, London, Barcelona, Rome, Milan, Sarajevo, Skopje, Berlin, Dusseldorf, Frankfurt, Munich, Zurich, Vienna, Brussels, Paris, Moscow, Prague and Tel Aviv.

 The railway network connects all major Croatian cities except Dubrovnik.
-There are direct lines to Germany, France, Austria, Switzerland, Italy, Hungary, Slovakia, Slovenia, Serbia and Montenegro.
+There are direct lines to Germany, France, Austria, Switzerland, Italy, Hungary, Slovakia, Slovenia, Bosnia and Herzegovina, Serbia and Montenegro.
 Indirect lines connect Croatia with all other European countries.
-Train types operating in Croatia are: InterCity (IC), EuroCity (EC), Express (Ex), fast (B) and local trains: Croatian Railways Ltd.
+Train types operating in Croatia are: InterCity (IC), EuroCity (EC), Express (Ex), fast (B) and local trains.

 The leading Croatian shipping and ferry company, Jadrolinija, takes part in both national and international traffic with its shipping and ferry lines.